shahrajat/shahrajat.github.io/_posts/2020-12-24-amazon-just-do-it-award-jeff-bezos.md

 ---
 layout: post
-title: 'Winning the Just Do It award at Amazon'
+title: 'Winning the "Just Do It" award by Jeff Bezos at Amazon'
-subtitle: What did it take?
+subtitle: Intrapreneurship efforts paid off well
 tags: [life]
 published: true
 ---

-## Winning the Just Do It award from Jeff Bezos
+Back in my sophomore year in undergrad, I got obsessed with doing Software projects unrelated to my coursework.
+That helped to get my first internship (paid!) at IIT Bombay.